Package Managers - not the evil kind of PMs

 scoop install sudo sudo scoop install 7zip git openssh --global scoop install aria2 curl grep sed less touch scoop install python ruby go perl

-Thats from the official page, what I really do when I log in Windows is 1
+That’s from the official page, but, having installed some packages the first time 1 what I usually do each time I log in Windows is:

 scoop update * scoop cleanup *